 Call for Reporting Grant Applications

-InfoNile invites freelancers and staff journalists in Kenya, Ethiopia, Sudan, South Sudan and Egypt to submit proposals for in-depth investigative multimedia journalism stories on land grabs in the Nile Basin.
-These stories are part of a series of stories on land grabs funded by the Pulitzer Center and will also feed into a final data journalism project published internationally.
+InfoNile invites journalists of all ages in the Nile Basin countries to submit proposals for in-depth investigative multimedia journalism stories on adaptation and mitigation solutions to climate change in cities of the Nile Basin.
+These stories are part of a series of stories focusing on climate change solutions and will also feed into a final data journalism project including interactive maps and stories.

 Please note that if you receive the grant, you will get technical support with designing graphics, data visualization and mapping.
 However, you will be required to shoot video footage and interviews.
 If you do not have that expertise, please propose a videographer you can travel with who can collect footage.

 Stories can be published in other languages but should also be translated into English.

 InfoNile is a collaborative cross-border group of environmental journalists with a mission to uncover critical stories on water issues in the Nile River Basin of Africa through data-based multimedia storytelling.
 We work on investigative multimedia data journalism projects on critical issues of water and environment across the Nile Basin; past investigations have included issues of land grabs across the Basin, community-based solutions to wetland destruction in East Africa, and the environmental and health impacts of Sudan’s oil and gas industry.
 InfoNile is a project of Water Journalists Africa, a network of about 700 journalists in Africa spread across some 50 countries that report on water.